AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection

 \subsection{Approach overview}

 In this paper, we propose AnomalyCLIP to adapt CLIP to ZSAD via object-agnostic prompt learning.
 As shown in Fig.~\ref{fig1:overview}, AnomalyCLIP first introduces object-agnostic text prompt templates, where we design two generic object-agnostic text prompt templates of $g_n$ and $g_a$ to learn generalized embedding for the normality and abnormality classes, respectively (see Sec.~\ref{The design of learnable text prompts}).
 To learn such generic text prompt templates, we introduce global and local context optimization to incorporate global and fine-grained anomaly semantics into object-agnostic textual embedding learning.
 In addition, textual prompt tuning and DPAM are used to support the learning in the textual and local visual spaces of CLIP.
-Finally, we integrate the multiple intermediate layers to provide more local visual details.
+Finally, we could integrate the multiple intermediate layers to provide more local visual details~\footnote{Although we use only the top feature map of visual encoder in the code implementation, AnomalyCLIP is capable of incorporating multiple intermediate feature maps.}.
 During training, all modules are jointly optimized by the combination of global and local context optimization.
 During inference, we quantify the misalignment of textual and global/local visual embeddings to obtain the anomaly score and anomaly score map, respectively (see Sec.~\ref{global and local context optimization}).